Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 # Ports

 ### 2048 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: 2048 files are already included and ready to go.
-Just start 2048 from Ports in the emulationstation menu.
+Just start 2048 from Ports in the emulationstation menu. \
+Notes: Thanks to [Gabriel Cirulli](http://gabrielecirulli.github.io/2048/) for creating this game and thanks to [Libretro](https://github.com/libretro/libretro-2048) for porting this as a retroarch core.

 ### AM2R (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: AM2R files are already included and ready to go.
 Just start AM2R from Ports in the emulationstation menu. \